Our use of cookies

 Termination policy

-• Meets the quality requirements, and
+• Meet the required quality standards; and